mclightf/ST558-Project-1/README.md

 Squirtle were to use a move with an Accuracy of 90%, then 10% of the time the move will miss and therefore have an Effective Power of zero in that case.
-So, the **True Power** of a move would be the overall average of it’s possible Effective Power values.
+So, the **True Power** of a move would be the overall average of its possible Effective Power values.
 Let’s define a variable to represent this.

 True Power = Effective Power × Accuracy / 100